No products in the cart

 For optimal protection, apply a matte varnish.
 Two coats will be needed.

 Voila!
 You have a unique piece of furniture that will turn heads.
 And do not hesitate to play with other colours.
 The Colorantic colour palette is full of rich, vibrant colours.
-We assure you that painting melamine with our chalk paint is possible and easy.
+We assure you that painting melamine with our chalk based paint is possible and easy.

 Follow her on Facebook